eru123/eru123/README.md

 - 🌱 I’m currently learning on how e-mail server works from the scratch
 - 👯 I’m looking to collaborate on [holyphp](https://github.com/eru123/holyphp)
 - 🤔 I’m looking for help with project ideas
-- 💬 Ask me about anything
+- 💬 Ask me about anything related to web development
 - 📫 You can reach me via email [jericho@skiddph.com](mailto:Jericho<jericho@skiddph.com>)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love reading manhwa